TRON-US/docker-tron-quickstart/README.md

 ### Not good for main network

-Unfortunately, you cannot use this image to create a node in the main Tron network because it uses a version of java-tron who is not the one required for a standard full node.
+Unfortunately, you cannot use this image to create a node in the main Tron network because it uses a version of JavaTron who is not the one required for a standard full node.

-### Latest version is `1.2.5`
+### Latest version is `1.2.6`

 To be updated, take a look at https://hub.docker.com/r/trontools/quickstart/tags/